bobocode-breskul/bibernate/README.md

   <version>1.0</version>
 </dependency>
 ```
-Now you are done to use Bibernate framework features.
+Now you are ready to use Bibernate framework features.

 You can find the example of a Bibernate application [here](https://github.com/bobocode-breskul/bibernate-usage-example).